Community Action Council

 The overall mission of College of Humanities and Sciences Community Action Council is to advance partnerships between faculty, staff and students within CHS and local community organizations, businesses and governmental entities.

-The Community Action Council works closely with CHS faculty, staff and students to:
+The Community Action Council works closely with the CHS Community Advisory Committee and CHS faculty, staff and students to:

 - set an agenda and prioritize initiatives around community engagement in the community and the College